landowskitomasz/bpel4mobile/examples/hotel/README.md

 BPEL 4 MOBILE - HOTEL EXAMPLE
 ===========

 This example demonstrates how to use bpel4mobile project to implement hotel room clean up process.
 The process is quite simple and everyone can understand it.
-There are a few actors in this example and the process 'implements' interaction between this actors.
+There are a few actors in this example and the process 'implements' interaction between them.

 ### BPMN